 This course focuses on the factors that contribute to the personal success of entrepreneurs and affect successful entrepreneurship.
 Entrepreneurship is also studied.
 Case studies, contemporary readings and simulations are used.
 International considerations are included.
-Offered every year.

 The ability to secure funding through grant writing is essential for nonprofit organizations.
 This course covers strategy for aligning the needs of the nonprofit organization to available funding sources.
 Additionally, the course reviews how to identify a need for funding, source grant opportunities, mutual benefits between a nonprofit and a funder's mission, and the grant writing process.

 The nonprofit management seminar provides students with an opportunity to apply knowledge toward identifying solutions and strategies for addressing challenges facing nonprofit leaders.
 Students will assume a leadership role of a nonprofit organization in a simulated experiential environment.
-Students will have completed 21 credits in Organizational Leadership.

 Free Elective Credits: 15

 Total Credits: 120

 Tuition rates for SNHU's online degree programs are among the lowest in the nation.
 We offer financial aid packages to those who qualify, plus a 30 percent tuition discount for U.S. service members, both full and part time, and the spouses of those on active duty.